mobile-devices/ruby-agents-sdk/docs/to_user/Schedule_tasks_with_cron.md

 @see [whenever documentation](https://github.com/javan/whenever) to see time configuration you can make.

-Once you created this and reboot the serveur, you will be able to test the task by using the bouton in the 'Scheduled cron tasks' view in the project tab.
+Once you created this and rebooted the serveur, you will be able to test the task by using the button in the 'Scheduled cron tasks' view in the project tab.